Television in Turkmenistan

-In Turkmenistan, television has been operating for over 50 years and is subject to vigorous state censorship.
-Notorious for a totalitarian control on media, Turkmenistan has consistently occupied one among the last three spots of the annual Press Freedom Index since its inception in 2006.
+In Turkmenistan, television has been operating for over 50 years and is subject to rigorous state censorship.
+Notorious for its totalitarian control of the media, Turkmenistan has consistently been in the bottom three of the annual Press Freedom Index since its inception in 2006.

-There are 8 television channels — Altyn Asyr, Yashlyk (Yaşlyk), Miras, The Turkmenistan TV Channel, Türkmen Owazy, Ashgabat TV, Arkadag TV and Turkmenistan Sport.
+There are 8 television channels: Altyn Asyr, Yashlyk (Yaşlyk), Miras, The Turkmenistan TV Channel, Türkmen Owazy, Ashgabat TV, Arkadag TV and Turkmenistan Sport.
 All of them used to be under the aegis of Ministry of Culture and Broadcasting of Turkmenistan, before being subsumed under the jurisdiction of the State Committee of Turkmenistan on TV, Radio and Film on 17 October 2011.
 The channels broadcast from Yamal 201, before shifting to their indigenous satellite TürkmenÄlem 52oE.

 History

 Soviet era

 The first television broadcast in Turkmenistan was held on 7 November 1959 when the Ashgabat television center conducted its first test broadcasts, mostly movies.
 The center would only start airing a regular service upon completion of its facilities.